Insights

 Web-Only Apps Fall Behind (and Fast)

 Without a native app, the data they get is incomplete and delayed.
 They cannot deliver the real-time, personalized experience users expect.
 Engagement drops, retention tanks, and the team ends up rebuilding from scratch.
+In the healthtech market, real-time context wins.
+If your platform does not automatically know that a user slept four hours or that their recovery score just dipped, your insights will always feel generic.
+And generic does not retain users.

 What About Android?

+Google Fit and Android’s Health Connect provide both local and cloud options, which seems more flexible.
+But in practice, the same logic applies.
 Even on Android, the most reliable and permission-compliant way to access wearable data is through a native layer.
 Fitbit, Whoop, and Strava all require authentication flows that depend on mobile SDKs or in-app OAuth.

-So while Android gives developers more freedom, you still need a native app to bridge user data securely and efficiently.
+While Android gives developers more freedom, you still need a native app to bridge user data securely and efficiently.
 Mobile-first is not just an Apple thing.
 It is the new standard across the entire wearable ecosystem.

 The Blueprint of a Mobile-First Health Platform

-Let’s map out what a proper mobile-first health app architecture looks like in 2025.
+That's what a proper mobile-first health app architecture looks like in 2025.

 [User’s Wearables]